sidekick-coder/cosmos/.github/instructions/ts.instructions.md

 - Leaving empty lines before and after control structures (e.g., if, try/catch).
 - Grouping related code visually.
 - Keeping one statement per line.
+- use aliases for imports when necessary to avoid long paths.